jdasfd/srna/Statistical.md

-## Classified bacteria in their habitat preference with land plants

-I classified bacteria into five different types according to bacteria-plant(host) relations.
-Four categories are: endo/epiphyte, environment, gut and marine.

-All the habitat information of bacteria selected were acquired from references.
-Go and check ASSEMBLY.xlsx.

 ## Ratio of reads aligned to bacteria / all non-plant reads

 Count all reads numbers from sort.bam files.
 The goal of this step is to acquire fraction of the reads aligned to bacteria from all reads.
 I wrote a shell script to reach the goal.